Recovering From Texas On-The-Job Foot & Ankle Injuries At Pain Stop MD

 - Dislocated toe.
 Workers commonly suffer from dislocated toes, much like sprained and broken toes.
 Having a doctor examine your dislocated toe is important so that it can be safely put back into the right place.
 Rest, ice, and pain management are used to treat the injury after.

-Why Workplace Foot and Ankle Injuries Happen
+Why Workplace Ankle and Foot Injuries Happen

-Preventing Foot and Ankle Injuries At Work
+Preventing Foot and Ankle Health Problems At Work

 - Find the right footwear for your job.
 Different occupations require different footwear.
 Make sure the footwear you wear is the proper footwear for your job.
-Nurses and construction workers shouldn’t wear the same shoe to work, and wearing the proper footwear can help prevent injuries.
+Nurses and construction workers shouldn’t wear the same shoe to work, and wearing the proper footwear can help prevent incidents.

 - Know your gait.
 Everybody walks a little bit differently.
 Make sure to know how your foot is supposed to fit in your footwear to better keep you from injury in the workplace.